Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Causes of the ketoacidotic diabetic coma
+Causes ketoacidotic diabetic coma.

-Symptoms of the ketoacidotic diabetic coma
+Symptoms ketoacidotic diabetic coma.

 Stage I of compensated diabetic ketoacidosis is characterized by thirst, polyuria, headache, dizziness, drowsiness, loss of appetite, nausea, and abdominal pain.
-In the exhaled air there is a slight smell of acetone.
-The level of beta-hydroxybutyrate reaches 3 mmol / l.
+A slight smell of acetone is felt in exhaled air.
+The level of beta-hydroxybutyrate reaches 3 mmol/l.
 Symptoms of dehydration develop.

 What's bothering you?